We may earn commission from affiliate links →

 How To Get From Skopje To Pristina (And From Pristina To Skopje)

 One of the great benefits of traveling around the Balkans is visiting several countries in one trip.
 The easiest way is city hopping between capital cities, which usually have the best transportation connections.
 For example, a journey between Skopje and Pristina lets you explore and discover one of the Balkans’ most underrated countries—North Macedonia and Kosovo.

 This capital-to-capital journey brings you from one of Europe’s oldest capitals to the main city in Europe’s youngest country (although there’s some dispute about that latter statement).

 Skopje has one of the oldest stone bridges in Europe, a bustling Old Bazaar, a historical fortress, and easy access to spectacular nature.
 It’s a beautiful place to spend a few days before heading to what’s arguably Southern Europe’s least-known capital: Pristina.

 You can visit the astonishing ethnographic museum and the Imperial Mosque, stroll through the Bazaar of Pristina, and see Kosovo’s extraordinary National Library.
-Other monuments and architectural landmarks, as well as nearby natural attractions, make a visit to Pristina an activity worth considering!
+Other monuments, architectural landmarks, and nearby natural attractions make a visit to Pristina an activity worth considering!

 So, how exactly do you get from Skopje to Pristina or from Pristina to Skopje?